 Shop.
-Buy silver jewelry, ceramics, lace and other specialities in Rethymno’s shop-lined streets surrounding your hotel.
+Buy silver jewelry, ceramics, lace, and other specialties in Rethymno’s shop-lined streets surrounding your hotel.

 Two of the major monasteries of Crete and amongst its most sought and visited, Arkadi and Preveli monastery are medium distance outings.
-Within easy striking distance of the city, in the hills of the southeast, is the Monatery of Arkadhi a potent symbol of the Cretan struggle for independence and an atmospheric detour on a journey into the beautiful Cretan mountainous hinterland ot Rethymno's perfecture.
+Within easy striking distance of the city, in the hills of the southeast, is the Monastery of Arkadhi a potent symbol of the Cretan struggle for independence and an atmospheric detour on a journey into the beautiful Cretan mountainous hinterland of Rethymno's prefecture.

 Visit.
 Forty-nine miles west of Rethymno lies Heraklion.
 From there it’s just five miles to Knossos, the remains of a splendid Minoan palace built more than 4,000 years ago.
 Back in town, the Archeological Museum displays ancient finds from Knossos (at present there is just a two-room temporary exhibition, as the building is undergoing renovation).
 Also worth a look is the Historical Museum of Crete, which traces the island’s history from Roman times up to the Second World War.

 Head west along the coast (60km) to explore the small, picturesque, and maybe the most enjoyable of Crete's larger towns, Chania.
 With its Venetian-era fishing harbor, crumbling masonry, and web of alleys, it is an extraordinarily attractive town, especially if you are there in spring when the Lefka Ori's snowcapped peaks seem to hover above the roofs.
 Don't forget to visit the Archaeological Museum, housed in a former church, plus the romantic cobbled alleys lined with arty boutiques and a market selling local handicrafts.

 For more activities in Rethimno Area.

 Minimum Stay: 2-3 nights, depending on the season